-Chairman Ming-Kung Lu

-President Hsiu-Lan Hsu
+Chairman Ming-Kung Lu President Hsiu-Lan Hsu

-- Note 1: When material weakness occurs the design/ execution of public company internal control system, the company shall append explanation after item 4, in which enumerates and specifies the weakness, and the countermeasure/amendment taken before date of balance sheet in the Statement of Internal Control System - Note 2: The date here refers to the ending date of fiscal year
+Note 1: When material weakness occurs the design/ execution of public company internal control system, the company shall append explanation after item 4, in which enumerates and specifies the weakness, and the countermeasure/amendment taken before date of balance sheet in the Statement of Internal Control System

-2. Disclose the review report of independent auditors if they are retained for reviewing the internal control system: Not applicable

-3.3.14 Punishment on the Company and its Staff in Violation of Law, or Punishment on its Employees in Violation of Internal Control System and Other Internal Regulations, Major Shortcomings and Status of Correction: None.
+- 2. Disclose the review report of independent auditors if they are retained for reviewing the internal control system: Not applicable - 3.3.14 Punishment on the Company and its Staff in Violation of Law, or Punishment on its Employees in Violation of Internal Control System and Other Internal Regulations, Major Shortcomings and Status of Correction: None.